 - Hazelnut Cold Brew: Frangelico Liqueur, Heavy Cream, Joffrey’s Coffee™, and Hazelnut Syrup topped with Whipped Cream

 - Salted Caramel Cold Brew: Chocolate Liqueur, Heavy Cream, Joffrey’s Coffee™, and Salted Caramel Syrup topped with Whipped Cream

 - Swiss Chocolate Cold Brew: Chocolate Liqueur, Heavy Cream, Joffrey’s Coffee™, and Swiss Chocolate Syrup topped with Whipped Cream

 Is Chef Mickey’s a Buffet or Family-Style Meal?

-It’s important to note that in a restaurant with the kind of guest volume that Chef Mickey’s has, that even family-style meals are technically still sitting under warmers.
-Much like a buffet, this is set up to get the food out as soon as possible to any and all tables.
+Chef Mickey’s is a buffet-style meal, allowing you to select your foods from a variety of choices at the buffet line.
+As such it’s important to note that in a restaurant with the kind of guest volume that Chef Mickey’s has, so much of the food is technically sitting under warmers.
 This fact is not hidden, as you actually pass the platters sitting under warmers as you go to your table.
-What makes it family-style, is that you don’t have to get up to collect each individual menu item from a shared counter.
-Waitstaff brings you your own platter with the selections included.
-That said, other family-style meals across the parks, actually prepare the foods as they are ordered and then simply place them in a shared platter, as opposed to making them ahead of time to sit under warming lights.
 Liberty Tree Tavern, Ohana, and Sebastian’s Bistro both offer amazing meals that are cooked upon your arrival and simply served family-style at your table.